inet-framework/inet-showcases/mobility/basic/doc/index.rst

 ~~~~~~~~~~~~~~

 The :ned:`CircleMobility` module describes circular motion around a center.
-This example uses two hosts orbiting the same center (the center of the playground)
+This example uses two hosts orbiting the same center (the center of the scene)
 with different radii, directions and speeds:

 .. literalinclude:: ../omnetpp.ini